Lanfeust of Troy

 Lanfeust of Troy is a long-running French language comic series written by Christophe Arleston, drawn by Didier Tarquin, and published by Soleil Productions.
+The first volume was released in 1994.

 Synopsis

 On the world of Troy, most humans have a single magic power.
 Each power is unique to the person and includes such diverse feats as walking on water, personal teleportation, and causing thirst in others.
 However, none can use their power unless in the close or remote presence of a sage of Eckmül, Troy's version of a studied magician.

 Lanfeust is an orphan and an apprentice blacksmith who can heat metal at will.

 His adventure begins when he is asked to mend the sword of a passing aristocrat.
 When handling the sword's pommel, which was made of ivory from the Magohamoth—a legendary magical beast—Lanfeust gains the power to use any power known in Troy, more so without the presence of a sage.
 Nicolede, both the local sage and Lanfeust's future father-in-law, persuades Lanfeust to accompany him and his daughters C'ian and Cixi to the University of Magic in Eckmül in order to learn more about this phenomenon.

 Among the many perils faced during their journey, they are ultimately confronted by Thanos, a pirate with the same potential as Lanfeust who will do whatever it takes to steal the ivory of the Magohamoth.